'I'd rather come second,' says le Clos after Proud DQ

 "No one likes to see that.
 As you can see he's clearly the best 50m fly swimmer in the world.
 Hopefully they can overturn that, but it is what it is.
 Whether he's there or not, I'm going to swim to win."

-The England team lodged an appeal but Proud, whose illegal swim was just 0.4 seconds short of a world record, was ultimately not reinstated for Thursday's semi-finals.
+The England team lodged an appeal but Proud, whose illegal swim was just 0.4 seconds short of a world record, is unlikely to be reinstated for Thursday's semi-finals.

-"Whilst this is incredibly disappointing for Ben... we are all looking to move on," England swim team leader Grant Robins said in a statement.

-"Ben will now move his focus on to the 50m freestyle on Monday and on the 17 English swimmers who are in the semis and finals tonight."

 Le Clos, who shot to fame at the 2012 London Olympics by stunning swimming legend Michael Phelps in the 200m butterfly, is six Commonwealth Games medals behind shooters Mick Gault and Philip Adams, who lead the way with 18.